-There are a number of Daily Must Do’s in order to maximise your hair potential for being healthy and looking beautiful.
+There are a number of Daily Must Do’s and hair care tips in order to maximize your hair potential for being healthy and looking beautiful.

-Breakfast is the most important meal of the day for your body, and also for your hair.
+Breakfast is one of the most important hair care tips and meal of the day for your body, and also for your hair.
 Energy to form hair cells is lowest first thing in the morning (or when you wake up!)
 Eat a balanced and nutritious breakfast of proteins and complex carbohydrates to give your hair a nutritional boost.

 Drink approximately 1.5-2 litres of water a day depending on your activity level and climate.
 Your scalp, just like your skin, can become dehydrated.